jkerai1/Scrummage/installation/Readme.md

 ```console
 user@linux:~$ sudo bash dependencies.sh
 ```
-4. As part of this script it will install all python dependencies in the python_requirements.txt file and run the Create_Tables.py script to create all necessary tables in the backend database.
-If you want to change the default username and database, which are both set to “Scrummage”, change the following lines in the script:
+4. As part of this script it will install all python dependencies in the **"python_requirements.txt"** file and run the **"Create_Tables.py"** script to create all necessary tables in the back-end database.
+If you want to change the default username and database, which are both set to “scrummage”, change the following lines in the script:
 ```console
 DATABASE="scrummage"
 USER="scrummage"
 ```
-5. When the script finishes, it should print out the username and database it has created; furthermore, a randomly generated password used.
-Please retain this information and update the config.json file located in the bin/plugins/common/configuration/ directory.
-Provide the details under "postgresql".
-If you would like to create a new user, use the "Create_User.py" script located in the installation directory.
+5. When the script finishes, it should **print out the username and database it has created; furthermore, a randomly generated password will also be printed to the screen**.
+While the script creates a new config.json file, located in the lib/plugins/common/configuration/ directory, please retain this information.
+Provide the details under **"postgresql"**.
+If you would like to create a new user, use the **"Create_User.py"** script located in the installation directory.
 The command is as follows:
 ```console
 user@linux:~$ python3 Create_User.py --username/-u Username --password/-p Password --admin/-a [True | False] --blocked/-b [True | False]
 ```
 6. Next navigate to the parent directory and then to the bin directory and start the server.
+You should be able to access it on http://127.0.0.1:5000
 ```console
 user@linux:~$ cd ../bin
 user@linux:~$ python3 main.py